evandrocoan/EposSmartObjects/CONTRIBUTING.md

 Our interpretation applies only to Notepad++ - we don't speak for other people's GPL works.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-## Reporting Issues

-Bug reports are appreciated.
-Following a few guidelines listed below will help speed up the process of getting them fixed.

-1. Search the issue tracker to see if it has already been reported.
-2. Disable your plugins to see if one of them is the problem.
-You can do this by renaming your `plugins` folder to something else.
-3. Only report an issue with a plugin if it is one of the standard plugins included in the Notepad++ installation.
-Any other plugin issue should be reported to its respective issue tracker.
-The standard plugins include (for v6.8.3):
-    * NppFTP
-    * NppExport
-    * Plugin Manager
-    * Converter
-    * mimeTools
-4. Include additional information such as:
-    * A detailed explanation
-    * Operating System version
-    * Notepad++ version
-    * List of installed plugins (if it is related to a plugin)
-    * Screen shots (if applicable)
-    * ...and any other relevant information

-## Pull Requests

-Your pull requests are welcome; however, they may not be accepted for various reasons.
-If you want to make some GUI enhancement like renaming some graphic items or fixing typos, please create the issue instead of the pull requests.
-All Pull Requests, except for translations and user documentation, need to be attached to a issue on GitHub.
-For Pull Requests regarding enhancements and questions, the issue must first be approved by one of project's administrators before being merged into the project.
-An approved issue will have the label `Accepted`.
-For issues that have not been accepted, you may request to be assigned to that issue.

-Opening a issue beforehand allows the administrators and the community to discuss bugs and enhancements before work begins, preventing wasted effort.